EvilCorpDev/schoolbell/README.md

 command or by simple double click on `school-bell-1.0-SNAPSHOT.jar` file.

 # After app start
 When app started go to `localhost:9000` for web UI
+Default login/password: admin/nimda

 # Develop mode
 For developing mode: